Read Time : 10 Minutes

 - Ground source (also known as geothermal)

-How Air-to-Air Heat Pumps Work:
+Air-to-Air Source Heat Pumps Explained:

-An air-to-air system is the easiest to explain because we’ve all seen these devices in action.
+An air-to-air source system is the easiest to explain because we’ve all seen these devices in action.
 Indeed, you’re likely to have used one in your life because they’re also known as air conditioners.
 It’s a lesser-known fact that air conditioners can also provide heat.
 In the simplest of terms, these machines extract heat from the outside air by using a special fluid.
 Then, during the next stage in the circuit, the device makes the fluid hotter still by compressing it.
 The increased heat is then transferred to internal air and circulated around the home as heating.
 At this point, the refrigerant returns to liquid form.
 Then it makes its way back to the start and begins the process anew.
-As you may have guessed air conditioners do the same process in reverse.
+As you may have guessed air conditioners follow the same process but in reverse.
 They extract heat from internal air before swapping it for cooler air from outside.

 The system works because of the laws of thermodynamics.
 So, we know that even very cold air still contains heat.
 With the right device then, it’s possible to extract heat from air with temperatures as low as –20c.
 Because of the simplicity of these devices, Air-to-Air heat pumps are very common.
 In fact, they are so common, that some systems include additional individual air-to-air units within them.
 These can heat or chill a specific room or area in a house like a cold room or a larder.

 Air-to-air units often work alongside other styles of heat pumps.
 Some houses have small individual air-to-air heat pump systems in different rooms rather than using a single system.
-It’s not uncommon to find air to air heat pumps using vast tracts of ducts to distribute heat exactly where it’s needed.
+It’s not uncommon to find air-to-air heat pumps using vast tracts of ducts to distribute heat exactly where it’s needed.
 Other smaller systems though are self-contained with almost no pipes at all and simply exchange heat through a single unit.

-How Air-to-Water Heat Pumps Work:
+Air-to-Water Source Heat Pumps Explained:

-Like air-to-air heat pump systems, air-to-water heat pumps extract heat from the air outside.
+Like air-to-air source heat pump systems, air-to-water source heat pumps extract heat from the air outside.
 Here though, is where things change.
 Unlike air-to-air heat pumps, air-to-water heat pumps distribute the extracted energy in the form of heated water.
 This means, of course, that the system needs a series of pipes and radiators to effectively and efficiently spread the energy around.
 In most cases, there’s no need to replace existing pipes and radiators.
-However, heat pumps operate at a lower pressure than traditional central heating and updating the pipes can help.
+However, heat pumps operate at a lower pressure than traditional central heating, and updating the pipes can help.
 Thanks to the requisite infrastructure, air-to-water heat pump systems often operate as a single, multi-room circuit.
 You won’t find many, if any, systems designed to heat a single room.

-How Water-Source Heat Pumps Work:
+Water-Source Heat Pumps Explained:

 Water-sourced systems, as the name implies, work by extracting heat from a water source rather than from the outside air.
 Like air, external bodies of water always have residual heat.
 In fact, water holds more heat than external air.
 These systems can be site-specific as they need to be near a suitable body of water.
-The water source could be a canal or a local lake or reservoir.
+The water source could be a canal, a local lake or reservoir.
 To function efficiently, water-sourced heat pump systems must be close to the water source.
-Otherwise they can lose heat through expansive lengths of pipe.
+Otherwise, they can lose heat through expansive lengths of pipe.
 As with the other heat pumps, we’ve discussed, the heat transfer happens in the same way.

-How Ground-Source Heat Pumps Work:
+Ground-Source Heat Pumps Explained:

 Often called geothermal heat pumps, ground-sourced heat pumps work like water-sourced heat pumps.
 The difference is that they extract heat from the ground outside rather than water.
 Like the source that water-sourced heat pumps draw their heat from, the ground temperature is consistent.
 This means ground-source heat pumps can offer the same or better efficiency as water-sourced circuits.
 In addition, they don’t need a nearby expanse of water.
 The downside to ground-source systems is the price.
 Because they extract heat from underground, they need a lot of preparation.
 This can involve drilling deep boreholes or laying extensive pipework outside the property.
 Maintenance can also be expensive for the same reasons.